DomenicoHyatt/100-go-mistakes/README.md

 #### Returning interfaces (#7)

-TL;DR: To prevent being restricted in terms of flexibility, a function shouldn’t return interfaces but concrete implementations in most cases.
+**TL;DR**: To prevent being restricted in terms of flexibility, a function shouldn’t return interfaces but concrete implementations in most cases.
 Conversely, a function should accept interfaces whenever possible.

 In most cases, we shouldn’t return interfaces but concrete implementations.
 Otherwise, it can make our design more complex due to package dependencies and can restrict flexibility because all the clients would have to rely on the same abstraction.
 Again, the conclusion is similar to the previous sections: if we know (not foresee) that an abstraction will be helpful for clients, we can consider returning an interface.
 Otherwise, we shouldn’t force abstractions; they should be discovered by clients.
 If a client needs to abstract an implementation for whatever reason, it can still do that on the client’s side.

 #### `any` says nothing (#8)

-TL;DR: Only use `any` if you need to accept or return any possible type, such as `json.Marshal`.
+**TL;DR**: Only use `any` if you need to accept or return any possible type, such as `json.Marshal`.
 Otherwise, `any` doesn’t provide meaningful information and can lead to compile-time issues by allowing a caller to call methods with any data type.

 The `any` type can be helpful if there is a genuine need for accepting or returning any possible type (for instance, when it comes to marshaling or formatting).
 In general, we should avoid overgeneralizing the code we write at all costs.
 Perhaps a little bit of duplicated code might occasionally be better if it improves other aspects such as code expressiveness.

 #### [Being confused about when to use generics](https://teivah.medium.com/when-to-use-generics-in-go-36d49c1aeda) (#9)

-TL;DR: Relying on generics and type parameters can prevent writing boilerplate code to factor out elements or behaviors.
+**TL;DR**: Relying on generics and type parameters can prevent writing boilerplate code to factor out elements or behaviors.
 However, do not use type parameters prematurely, but only when you see a concrete need for them.
 Otherwise, they introduce unnecessary abstractions and complexity.

 <details>